imrany/gemmie/README.md

 # Gemmie
-A health program using Google Gemini model (hackathon).
+A health program using Gemini API (Google AI hackathon).

 For text-only input, use the gemini-pro model